Varendraaa/portfolio/content/projects/Computer-Vision.md

 ```

+// Add results here

 ### Dense Network (Without Convolutions)
 For multi-class classification, the dense network used three fully connected layers with dropout for regularization.

+- Three fully connected layers with 128, 64, and 32 neurons, respectively.
+- Dropout layers for regularization.
+- Softmax activation in the output layer to produce class probabilities.

 ```s